 Now, get preapproved for a mortgage.

-That’s not the same as being “prequalified,” through an initial screening that lenders typically offer home shoppers.
-Prequalification is a cursory process: Prospective lenders ask about your debts, your assets and your income, and quote you a rate that you’d probably get if your answers turn out to be accurate.
+That’s not the same as being “pre-qualified.”
+Pre-qualification is an initial screening that lenders typically offer home shoppers.
+It’s a cursory process: Prospective lenders ask about your debts, your assets and your income, and quote you a rate that you’d probably get if your answers turn out to be accurate.
 Most importantly, they’ll tell you roughly how much money you’ll be able to borrow.

 With a preapproval, you’ll get a letter from the lender saying that you’ve been approved for a mortgage up to a certain amount.
 When you make an offer on a home, this letter gives you an edge over buyers who have not yet applied for financing.
 (This is critical in a very hot real estate market where there are often competing offers.)
 It shows a home’s seller that there’ll be no waiting around while you apply for a mortgage and no chance your application will be rejected.

-Preapproval also tells you exactly how much you can spend, saving you the time and the heartbreak of failing to qualify to buy a home you want.
-You may have to shop around to find a lender that preapproves borrowers.
+Preapproval also tells you exactly how much you can spend, saving you the time and the heartbreak of failing to qualify to buy the home you want.
+You may have to shop around, though, to find a lender that preapproves borrowers.

 A great place to start comparing what lenders have to offer is here, in our Solutions Center.